Design-Based Inference under Random Potential Outcomes: Simulation Study

 Local dependence is introduced by partitioning the sample into blocks, where units in the same block share a common latent shock.
 Specifically, the number of blocks is $B_n = \lfloor n^{1 - d} \rfloor$ for a fixed parameter $d \in \{0, 0.1, 0.2, 0.25, 0.3\}$.
 The error for unit $i$ is

 where $b(i)$ denotes the block index to which unit $i$ belongs, $\eta_{b(i)} \sim \mathcal{N}(0, 1)$ is the shared block-level shock, $\nu_i \sim \mathcal{N}(0,1)$ is an idiosyncratic noise term, and $\gamma_i \in \{-1,1\}$ is a random sign (independent Rademacher) to allow both positive and negative correlations between units in the same block.
-This construction yields a dependency graph $\mathcal{E}_n$ with within-block dependence and across-block independence.
+This induces within-block dependence and across-block independence.

 \comm{first case}

 In the first case, potential outcomes are generated via